pedasmith/BluetoothDeviceController/SmallProjects/BluetoothCurrentTimeServer/Assets/Adafruit-Clue/Hiker-Companion.md

 ### Basic clock
 Shows the time, date, and day of week
 Next --> Hiker data
-Select --> Flashlight / Turn off display
+Select --> Flashlight

 ### Hiker data
 Shows the compass, pressure, temp + humidity
 Next --> Setup
-Select --> Flashlight / turn off display
+Select --> Flashlight

 ### Setup (small title)
 Does common setups that the user will generally do once.
 These are stored in the permanent memory, so they will be saved from one use to the next.